Skip to content

 2.

-We map out chains and their financial bottlenecks, and indicate what is needed to solve them.
-For example, we examined the Dutch textile chain and explored how we can stimulate and make a circular textile chain financially viable.
+We map out chains and their financial bottlenecks, and indicate what is needed to resolve them.
+For example, we examined the Dutch textile chain and explored how we can stimulate and finance a circular textile chain.

 Read more here